Coronavirus continues to disrupt waste and recycling service around the US

-Many companies, including the industry’s largest players, have experienced financial challenges.
-Some have laid off employees as a result, and public sector service providers could face similar pressures in the future.
-Smaller service providers that qualify have received funds from the federal Paycheck Protection Program.
-Staffing limitations, volume shifts and social distancing requirements have caused operational changes across many areas.
-Numerous curbside recycling programs were suspended, container redemption requirements were waived in most states with bottle bills and other environmental policies have changed.
+After hitting bottom in the second quarter, business activity gradually began recovering but long-term effects persist.
+Some smaller service providers received funds from the federal Paycheck Protection Program.
+Staffing limitations, volume shifts and social distancing requirements caused operational changes across many areas.
+Numerous curbside recycling programs were suspended and other environmental policies were delayed or changed.

 Use the dropdown to select an entry